-Using a color blind friendly palette doesn’t mean you need to strip out all colors from your designs.
-It just means being conscious of how combining certain colors may affect your audience’s ability to distinguish between them.
+Using a color blind friendly palette doesn’t mean you need to strip all colors from your designs.
+It just means being conscious of how combining certain colors may affect your audience’s ability to between them.

-For instance, a blue and orange palette is a common color blind friendly choice.
+For instance, a blue and orange palette is a common color blind choice.
 On the other hand, a red and green palette could be confusing for someone with color blindness.

 Examples of color blind friendly palettes